-Biden hits 50 day milestone of going without a formal news conference as president
+Biden hits 50-day milestone of going without a formal news conference as president

 "We are in the middle of a global pandemic," she said.
 "We intend on the president delivering a joint session... but we don't have a date for that."

-Psaki, last week, also said the president would address a joint session of Congress after he signs the American Rescue Plan — which the House passed on Wednesday.
+Psaki, last week, also said the president would address a joint session of Congress after he signs the American Rescue Plan — which the House passed Wednesday.

 Meanwhile, Biden is set to deliver his first primetime address as president on Thursday to commemorate the one-year anniversary of the COVID-19 shutdowns.